 You can manage light aphid infestations by washing the flowers with a strong spray from the hose.
 For heavier infestations, use insecticidal soap every 3-5 days for three weeks.

-I never knew there was such a thing as “true bugs” until I started gardening.
+I never knew such a thing as “true bugs” until I started gardening.
 True bugs can cause deformed and stunted growth with tiny yellow or brown spots.

 True bugs are pests like harlequin bugs, leaf-footed bugs, and tarshisned plant bugs, and they all can infest sunflowers.